-paper will use a moretoresearch , viahas been used in areas as diverse as social science [12], journalism [13], engineering and data science [14, 15]However, to our knowledge, is relatively nascent in the RE space, with usingto in scientific literature6.
-He concluded that of social science must be better correlated to engineering topics like y for balanced discourse [16] In a separate study, KyuSik et al (2015) has tried topic modelling on newspaper articles from Korea, in an attempt to forecast the growth potential within the country [17].
+This paper will use a more efficient way to process large volume of research articles, via text mining and topic modelling.
+This method has been used in areas as diverse as social science [12], journalism [13], engineering and data science [14, 15].
+However, to our knowledge, topic modelling is relatively nascent in the RE space, with Bickle (2019) using topic modelling to study the transition of topics being discussed in scientific literature from 1990-2016.
+He concluded that general aspects of social science related to economic, environmental and political issues must be better correlated to engineering topics like modern technology for balanced discourse [16].
+In a separate study, KyuSik et al (2015) has tried topic modelling on newspaper articles from Korea, in an attempt to forecast the growth potential within the country [17].
 Dehler-Halland et al (2021) too attempted topic modelling on German media articles; the authors attempted to understand the changes that took place with time and in particular the emotive sentiment expressed in published articles.
 Both studies were highly localised and did not use scientific articles in deriving the conclusions.

 This paper will attempt to understand and rank key determinants in RE project success and growth.
 Given both the polarization of opinion as well as sheer volume of discourse in academic literature in this area, this question lends itself quite readily to methods in data science related to ‘Text Mining’ and ‘Topic Modeling’ (TM+TM) [18, 16].